soumy/MemShield/README.md

 In development stage, not ready for use.
 Detailed installation guide would be provided once the project is at Alpha stage.

-MemShield is a windows dll which once loaded it would enforce:
+MemShield is a windows dll which once loaded would enforce:
 1) No memory page in a process can have execute permissions which does not belong to a loaded image.
 2) Inside a loaded image, enforce "write xor execute" page permissions.
 3) Runtime creation of executable pages would not be allowed.